Thank you for attending

 Fair

-Click on the offer to learn more
+Click on the organisation and offer to learn more

 Did a specific topic capture your attention toDAY?